Swofty-Developments/HypixelSkyBlock/README.md

 2. Download the [pack_textures](https://github.com/Swofty-Developments/HypixelSkyBlock/tree/master/configuration) and [SkyBlockPack](https://github.com/Swofty-Developments/HypixelSkyBlock/tree/master/configuration) folders and move them where the packer JAR is.
 3. Run the packer JAR using `java -jar SkyBlockPacker.jar -v (Location of SkyBlockPack) -o (Output Directory) -t (Location of Pack Textures)`.
 4. Once this has finished, you should have a resource pack in the output directory you specified.
 Merely apply this on Minecraft and you'll be good to go.

+### Common Issues
+1. `redis.clients.jedis.exceptions.JedisConnectionException: Failed to connect to any host resolved for DNS name.`

+    => Your Memurai isn't running.
+2. `Preview features are not enabled for...
+Try running with '--enable-preview'`

+    => try `java --enable-preview -jar SkyBlockCore.jar {ServerType}`

 ## Credits